squid-cache/squid-cache.github.io/Features/Snmp.rst

 This creates two acl's, with two different communities, public and joebloggs.
 You can name the acl's and the community strings anything that you like.

-To specify the port that the agent will listen on modify the "snmp_port" parameter, it is defaulted to 3401.
-The port that the agent will forward requests that can not be furfilled by this agent to is set by "forward_snmpd_port" it is defaulted to off.
+To specify the port that the agent will listen on modify the [[http://www.squid-cache.org/Doc/config/snmp_port/|snmp_port]] parameter, the official SNMP port is '''3401'''.

+## The port that the agent will forward requests that can not be fulfilled by this agent to is set by "forward_snmpd_port" it is defaulted to off.
 It must be configured for this to work.
 Remember that as the requests will be originating from this agent you will need to make sure that you configure your access accordingly.

 To allow access to Squid's SNMP agent, define an ''snmp_access'' ACL with the community strings that you previously defined.
 For example: